 Causes of IUGR

-Many different conditions can lead to intrauterine growth restriction, but one common denominator of these causes is the placenta.
+Many factors can contribute to intrauterine growth restriction, but the common denominator of these causes is usually the placenta.

-The placenta is responsible for feeding the baby, providing oxygen, and eliminating waste.
-If the placenta isn’t able to do its job, the baby won’t get enough nutrients to grow to a healthy weight.
-Here are some common conditions that affect the placenta:
+The placenta is responsible for feeding the baby, providing it with oxygen, and eliminating its waste.
+If the placenta can’t do its job, the baby won’t get enough nutrients to grow to a healthy weight.
+Here are some common conditions that interfere with the placenta:

 - Hypertension (high blood pressure)